 As part of your Geography program, you are eligible to participate in an internship program.
 Usually an internship will be taken off campus.
-But, you must not only receive faculty authorization before you begin the internship but you will also maintain regular contact with a faculty advisor throughout the course of the internship.
+You must not only receive faculty authorization before you begin the internship, but you will also maintain regular contact with your faculty advisor throughout the course of the internship.

-Below you will find more information about what an internship is, where you can find internships, how you obtain faculty authorization, and how an internship can be applied to your program.
+Below you will find more information about what an internship is, where you can find internships, how you obtain faculty authorization, and the process of obtaining credit for your internship.